 The initiative has yielded positive results for youth in Burlington County

 1. Decreased juvenile arrests by 35.7% in the target municipalities since 2015

-2. Increased the use of Stationhouse Adjustment (SHA) — a first-time juvenile diversion effort to hold youth accountable, while preventing a formal complaint filed with the court, and thus keeping youth out of the juvenile justice system — by 900%.
+2. Increased the use of Stationhouse Adjustment (SHA), a first-time, minor offenses diversion effort that holds juvenile offenders accountable but doesn’t result in a formal complaint filed with the court or a record in the juvenile justice system, by 900%.

-3. Trained 255 Pemberton Township School District staff members in Trauma Informed Care.
-And established communication between the Police Department and School District to identify youth who have experienced trauma.
+3. Supported efforts to train 255 Pemberton Township School District staff members in Trauma-Informed Care, and established communication between the Police Department and school district to identify youth who have experienced trauma.